 The formulation of the timber-textured floor tiling and wood-carving wall feature adopts the modification of Thai floral-inspired motif ‘Prajamyam’.

 Brass-colored ceiling openwork, camouflaging the audio-visual and M&E equipment above, is recomposed from the triangular wicker pattern.
 Column heads are crowned with Thai cornice orders.
 The signature Thai river rhythmic graphic is integrated into the frosted pattern of backlit vanity mirrors.

-Glowing on the Moon Deck is the iconic illuminating River Walk, a double-layer Thai river graphic inserted between clear acrylic panels colorfully washed with the rhythmic RGB lighting.
-One lane of the River Walk embraces the foot of the shimmering oval-shaped Moon Bar which is finished with bronze-and-brass-colored mosaic tiles, another lane stretches across the front balcony rendering an infinity tidal bridge to the flow of Chao Phraya River.
+Glowing on the rooftop Moon Deck is the iconic illuminating River Walk, a double-layer Thai river pattern inserted between clear acrylic panels colorfully washed with the rhythmic RGB LED giving high-spirited low-level lighting.
+One lane of the River Walk embraces the foot of the shimmering oval-shaped Moon Bar which is finished with bronze-and-brass-colored mosaic tiles.
+Another lane stretches across the front balcony rendering an infinity tidal bridge to the flow of Chao Phraya River.

 The long communal tables and the Moon Bar softly luminesce through solid surface countertops creating the mid-level lighting for the cocktail services.
 Seating types with different heights on the Moon Deck allow clear and pleasant visibility to the bankside attractions from various points of view.